GoogleCloudPlatform/workflows-demos/twitter-sentiment/README.md

-# Twitter sentiment analysis using for-in and Language API connector
+# Twitter sentiment analysis using Language API connector and iteration syntax

 In this sample, you will see how to use [Cloud Natural Language API connector](https://cloud.google.com/workflows/docs/reference/googleapis/language/Overview)